orlandogordon/python-scripts/README.md

 # tic_tac_toe.py
 This is a replayable game of tic tac toe that you can enjoy with a friend.
 In the future it would be fun to attempt to create an a computer to compete against and also include a scoreboard so that a series of games can be tracked.
 I mainly utilized functions loops and fstrings to complete this.

+# budget_app
+Testing ground for various components of a larger budgeting/personal finance application I'm working on.